wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 ## Getting Facebook to encrypt notification emails

-<a target="_blank" href="https://www.cnet.com/how-to/how-to-make-facebook-send-you-encrypted-notification-emails/">In 2015</a>,
-Facebook introduced an option to it to encrypt notification emails -- account recovery emails, in particular.
+<a target="_blank" href="https://www.cnet.com/how-to/how-to-make-facebook-send-you-encrypted-notification-emails/">In 2015</a>, Facebook introduced an option to encrypt notification emails -- account recovery emails, in particular.
 It's done by you (the user) adding your <strong>OpenPGP public key</strong> to your Facebook profile.

 1. Generate your public and private keys.
 1. Copy and paste the text block of your PGP public key, starting with: -----BEGIN PGP PUBLIC KEY BLOCK----- and including -----END PGP PUBLIC KEY BLOCK----- at the end.
 (On a Mac, I exported my public key as a plain-text ASC file from the GPG Keychain application that I was then able to open in TextEdit to copy the text block mentioned above.)